 Yes, the programs all require that a tenant be re-certified for the program each year.

 | 8.
 What are the rents for the below-market-rate units? |

 The rents at Foster's Landing are based on each individual tenant household's income so that the monthly rent is approximately 30% of the household's income.
-The rent limits for the affordable units at Marlin Cove, Miramar and Triton Plaza are based on the income limits for the applicable categories, using a formula that includes an assumed household size and a utility allowance that varies with the type of appliances in the unit.
-The 2012 rent limits at Marlin Cove, Miramar and Triton Plaza are as follows:
+The rent limits for the affordable units at the other developments are based on the income limits for the applicable categories, using a formula that includes an assumed household size and a utility allowance that varies with the type of appliances in the unit and which utilities are paid by the landlord.
+As examples, the 2016 rent limits at Marlin Cove, Miramar and Triton Plaza are as follows: